 As was so many other tools we use as preppers, we always want to strike a balance between size and performance.

-At least we do if we ever plan on bugging out with the tool in question, shovel included! if all you plan on doing is battening down the hatches and bugging in, come hell or high water, perhaps literally, then you can use whatever kind of shovel you see fit as it will just be hanging out in your garage or in the shed until you need it.
+At least we do if we ever plan on bugging out with the tool in question, shovel included! if all you plan on doing is battening down the hatches and bugging in, then you can use whatever kind of shovel you see fit as it will just be hanging out in your garage or in the shed until you need it.

 But for everyone else, we need to think weight and size savings.
 A traditional shovel is a long-handled tool that is cumbersome to carry.
 Highly effective, less tiring to use, but difficult to carry.